-Notes sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus supplement and to certain dealers at a price less a concession not in excess of 1.60% of the aggregate principal amount of Notes.
-The underwriters may allow, and the dealers may reallow, a discount from the concession not in excess of 1.40% of the aggregate principal amount of the Notes to certain broker dealers.
+Notes sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus supplement and to certain dealers at a price less a concession not in excess of wo fithe aggregate principal amount of Notes.
+The underwriters may allow, and the dealers may reallow, a discount from the concession not in excess of wo fithe aggregate principal amount of the Notes to certain broker dealers.
 If all the Notes are not sold at the public offering price, the representative may change the offering price and the other selling terms.
 The offering of the Notes by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.